singhgaurav1302/singhgaurav1302.github.io/_posts/cpp/2023-09-13-copy-semantics.md

     {
         DynamicArray arr_copy(arr);  // Invokes copy constructor
     }
-    printArray(arr);             // creates a temporary copy of arr and passes to printArray }
+    printArray(arr);                 // creates a copy of arr and passes to printArray }
 ```